Deploy a self-hosted gateway to Kubernetes

 Confirm that Status shows a green check mark, followed by a node count that matches the number of replicas specified in the YAML file.
 This status means the deployed self-hosted gateway pods are successfully communicating with the API Management service and have a regular "heartbeat."

-kubectl logs deployment/ command to view logs from a randomly selected pod if there's more than one.
+kubectl logs deployment/<gateway-name> command to view logs from a randomly selected pod if there's more than one.

 kubectl logs -h for a complete set of command options, such as how to view logs for a specific pod or container.